Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Allison blinked at them.
 "Did I do something to piss you off?"

-"No, no. Not… nothing like that."
+"No, no. Not... nothing like that."
 Julian said.
-"I was just… we were talking about the whole third-base only thing."
+"I was just... we were talking about the whole third-base only thing."

-"And I was saying you’ve been making me a bit uncomfortable lately, hinting about… you know, when I’m gonna be ready."
+"And I was saying you’ve been making me a bit uncomfortable lately, hinting about... you know, when I’m gonna be ready."
 Xiù added.

 Allison put the orange juice back in the fridge, slammed back the glass in one go and put it down. *"'Hi, Al!
 How was your day?'"* she asked, exuding brittle sarcastic cheer.